Skip to content

 • Distal Hereditary Motor Neuropathy Type VI (dHMN6 or HMN6)

-Usually, the first and most noticeable symptom of SMARD1 is breathing difficulties (respiratory distress).
-This is caused by the diaphragm – the large, thin sheet of muscle separating the chest from the stomach that is essential for normal breathing – becoming paralysed.
-Along with this, and usually progressing rapidly after breathing difficulties start, there are signs of weakness in the muscles that are furthest from the centre of the body (distal muscles) – such as in the hands and feet.
-This weakness then spreads to all muscles, but within 2 years the muscle weakness usually stabilises.
+After breathing difficulties start, signs of weakness in the muscles that are furthest from the centre of the body (distal muscles) usually progresses rapidly.
+This weakness shows first in the hands and feet.
+It then spreads to all muscles, but within 2 years the muscle weakness usually stabilises.
 This is sometimes described as a ‘disease plateau’.

-The impact of SMARD1 varies greatly between individuals and this impact may change over time.
+The impact of SMARD1 varies greatly between individuals.
+This impact may change over time.

 SMARD1 may also affect nerves for sensation (called sensory neurons) and control of body functions (the autonomic nervous system).
 This can lead to symptoms such as excessive sweating, an irregular heart rate or rhythm (cardiac arrhythmia), constipation, bladder incontinence and a reduced response to pain.

 Sadly, life expectancy for babies who have SMARD1 is severely reduced.
-It is difficult though to predict life expectancy for any individual child because the progression of SMARD1 varies between children, as does the use of appropriate medical interventions to support breathing.
+It is difficult though to predict life expectancy for any individual child.
+The progression of SMARD1 and appropriate medical interventions to support breathing varies between children.

 Usually, nerve cells called lower motor neurons carry electrical signals from the brain to the muscles and make it possible to move them.
-In SMARD1, due to the changes in genetic material, the lower motor neurons degenerate which affects the link between the brain, the spinal cord and muscles.
-This means these muscles can no longer be stimulated, which causes them to waste or atrophy.
+In SMARD1, due to the changes in genetic material, the lower motor neurons degenerate.
+This affects the link between the brain, the spinal cord and muscles.
+The muscles can no longer be stimulated, which causes them to waste or atrophy.

 More than 60 different mutations in the IGHMBP2 gene have been found to cause SMARD1.
 Most of these affect either the amount or efficiency (functionality) of the IGHMBP2 protein produced by the IGHMBP2 gene.

-Although the exact mechanism is unknown, if the IGHMBP2 protein is not working properly, or there isn’t enough of it, this leads to the degeneration of the lower motor neurons.
+Although the exact mechanism is unknown, if the IGHMBP2 protein is not working properly, or there isn’t enough of it, the lower motor neurons degenerate.

-It is thought that the amount of ‘functional’ protein the mutated IGHMBP2 gene produces may be linked to the severity of an individual’s SMARD1.
+It is thought that the amount of working or ‘functional’ protein the altered IGHMBP2 gene produces may be linked to the severity of a child’s SMARD1.
 The less functional IGHMBP2 protein a child has, the earlier they are likely to develop symptoms.
-However, many differences have been seen even between individuals who have identical changes in the IGHMBP2 gene, which suggests that other factors may also have an effect.
+However, many differences have been seen even between individuals who have identical changes in the IGHMBP2 gene.
+This suggests that other factors may also have an effect.

 SMARD1 is an autosomal recessive genetic disorder.
-For further information about the genetics of the condition and how it is inherited, please see our information sheet: The Inheritance Patterns of Some Rarer Forms of SMA.
+For further information about the genetics of the condition and how it is inherited, please see: The Inheritance Patterns of Some Rarer Forms of SMA > >

-As SMARD1 is a very rare condition, it sometimes does not get recognised and it can take a very long time to get an accurate diagnosis – perhaps several months.
+As SMARD1 is a very rare condition, it sometimes does not get recognised.
+It can take a very long time to get an accurate diagnosis – perhaps several months.
 Sometimes it is not possible to confirm the diagnosis.

-It is usually diagnosed following your child being in hospital with severe breathing difficulties.
+A child is usually diagnosed if they have been in hospital with severe breathing difficulties.
 If doctors think this could be caused by SMARD1, a blood sample is taken for genetic testing to help confirm the diagnosis.
-They may ask for further tests, such as an electromyogram (EMG) or muscle biopsy if they are still unsure.
+If they are still unsure, they may ask for further tests, such as an electromyogram (EMG) or muscle biopsy.

 As one parent said: